 A bedroom community.
 Nearly all residents, 99 percent, commute somewhere outside the Township for work each day.
-Just over 800 employed residents commute to jobs primarily located in areas around Marysville, Dublin and other parts of the Columbus Metropolitan Area.
-More than 28 percent of workers commute more than 25 miles one way.
+Employed residents commute to jobs primarily located in areas around Marysville and the Columbus Metropolitan Area.
+25 percent of workers commute more than 25 miles one way.